-• Special districts should be more difficult to form and should be consolidated, dissolved, and/or multi- purpose in nature whenever possible.
+Special districts should be more difficult to form and should be consolidated, dissolved, and/or multi-purpose in nature whenever possible.

-- The financial accountability of special districts should be improved and mill levies limited. - Services should be provided by existing units of government whenever possible. - Guidance and supervision from a central agency is desirable.
+The financial accountability of special districts should be improved, and mill levies limited.

+Services should be provided by existing units of government whenever possible.

+Guidance and supervision from a central agency are desirable.

-From 1959 to 1963 LWVCO studied local governmental units because counties, municipalities, school districts and special districts did not seem to have adequate constitutional and statutory powers to cope effectively with providing services and exercising controls.
+From 1959 to 1963 LWVCO studied local governmental units because counties, municipalities, school districts, and special districts did not seem to have adequate constitutional and statutory powers to cope effectively with providing services and exercising controls.

-A coalition, including LWVCO, drew up a local government amendment which, after much compromise, was passed by the General Assembly and approved by the voters in November, 1970.
+A coalition, including LWVCO, drew up a local government amendment, which after much compromise, was passed by the General Assembly and approved by the voters in November 1970.
 It provided for county home rule with only those powers granted by the legislature, home rule for municipalities of any size, and regional service authorities.

-Implementing legislation was passed in 1971 to permit counties to adopt structural home rule, and in 1972 to planning powers, if approved by a majority of voters in two or more counties.
+Implementing legislation was passed in 1971 to permit counties to adopt structural home rule, and in 1972 to permit the formation of regional service authorities with planning powers if approved by a majority of voters in two or more counties.